 Sadly in 2014 the Gathimba Edwards foundation lost one of our most loyal supporters.
 Neil Jaffrey was tragically killed when cycling along Anderson Drive in Aberdeen on the 7th of September.
 Neil, more commonly known as ‘Eddie’, really was one of a kind.
 He had a unique ability to take an interest in everyone he met and help them wherever possible.

-Neil’s family gave us the incredible honour of donations from his funeral going to the children we are supporting in Kenya and thanks to the generosity of everyone who came to say goodbye to Neil, over £1,800 was raised which bought the materials for our volunteers to build a house for little Judy Gathigia in October 2015.
+Neil’s family gave us the incredible honour of donations from his funeral going to the children we are supporting in Kenya and thanks to the generosity of everyone who came to say goodbye to Neil, over £1,800 was raised which bought some of the materials for our volunteers to build a house for little Judy Gathigia in October 2015.

 Pastor John, his wife Agnes and 22 children at the Pavilion Village were so touched by the Jaffrey’s gesture that they named the road leading up to the home ‘Neil Jaffrey Road’.

 Constantly inspired and driven on by Neil’s memory we as a foundation wanted to keep his memory alive in as many ways as possible.
-The Neil Jaffrey Local Child in Need Award was born in 2015 and has since enabled us to fund raise over £25,000 to support children in need, living in Aberdeenshire.
+The Neil Jaffrey Initiative was born in 2015 and has since enabled us to fund raise over £25,000 to support children with disabilities, living in Aberdeenshire.
 Although our focus is to provide support and create opportunities for kids in Kenya, it is very important that we also make as big of difference as possible at home too.

-The recipient of the Neil Jaffrey Award 2015 was a family who have inspired so many people around them with their love and determination to support their son, who was born three years ago with quadriplegic cerebral palsy.
-Seeing the way they faced challenges together, researched the condition and worked tirelessly to ensure their son has the best possible care has been a huge inspiration to us and it is a great pleasure to be able to support them.
+The beneficiary of the initiative in 2015 was a family who have inspired so many people around them with their love and determination to support their son, who was born in 2011 with quadriplegic cerebral palsy.
+Seeing the way they faced challenges together, researched the condition and work tirelessly to ensure their son has the best possible care is a huge inspiration to us and it has been a great pleasure to be able to support them.